cloud-native-toolkit/mq-infra/README.md

 # mq-infra

-This project contains necessary artifacts for deploying queuemanager on Openshift.
+This project contains necessary artifacts for deploying queuemanager with high availability on Openshift.

 ## Table of Contents